RajeshTechForge/awesome-PyMongo/README.md

 # NOTE: here only '_id' & 'name' key will show

 two = collection.find_one(_filter, {'name':1, '_id':0})
-# here only 'name' will show
+# Here only 'name' will show

 print(one)
 print(two)
 ```

-From the above example we can see that we have to make `_id` key 0.
+From the above example, we can see that we have to make `_id` key 0.
 Because it doesn't become `0` by default.

 ## Showing Databases and Collections

 Anytime we may need to check the list of created databases and collections.
-Luckily, PyMongo have functionality to do it.
+Luckily, PyMongo has the functionality to do it.

 1. **Databases**
     ```python